ssouporg/github-oauth-token/README.md

 ==================

 Simple appengine app to exchange a github OAuth temporary code for an access token.
+This is useful for client side javascript apps that need to access the GitHub v3 api, to overcome browser's Cross Origin restrictions.
+See this blog entry from Christopher Chedeau for more details: http://blog.vjeux.com/2012/javascript/github-oauth-login-browser-side.html

 The app mantains a lookup table that associates client ids to client_secret and origin info.
 The service offers the possibility to insert/upate rows in the lookup table; a security_code is required to perform these operations.